 We at present serve both B2B and B2C sectors.
-Our customers segment include from fertilizer plants, Food Corporation of India, Mining & chemical industries, flour mills, ceramic industries, Steel Industries, Plastic compounds, Rice Plants, Poultry Farms etc. Under B2C segment we supply our products to those parties who use our plastic packing products for packing of their finished products.
-Our B2C customers use our product for completion of their final product and do not trade in these products.
-Tata Chemicals Limited is one of the top names from our direct customers.
+Our customers segment include from fertilizer plants, Food Corporation of India, Mining & chemical industries, flour mills, ceramic industries, Steel Industries, Plastic compounds, Rice Plants, Poultry Farms etc.

 The Company has its presence in the following state of the Domestic Market: